-Bass Kirk Eichelberger has been praised for “commanding the stage at every turn” (San Francisco Chronicle) and for his “resonant bass and riveting stage presence.”
-(Dayton City Paper) During the current season his engagements include Alidoro in LA CENERENTOLA with Opéra de Montréal, Zuniga in CARMEN for the Spokane Symphony and Opera Coeur d’Alene and Commendatore in DON GIOVANNI for the Edmonton Opera.
-Next season he looks forward to reprising the Commendatore in DON GIOVANNI, as well as singing Don Basilio in IL BARBIERE DI SIVIGLIA with the Livermore Valley Opera.
+Bass Kirk Eichelberger has been praised for “commanding the stage at every turn” (San Francisco Chronicle) and for his “resonant bass and riveting stage presence” (Dayton City Paper).
+During the 2017/2018 season his engagements included Alidoro in La Cenerentola with Opéra de Montréal, Zuniga in Carmen for the Spokane Symphony and Opera Coeur d’Alene and Commendatore in Don Giovanni for the Edmonton Opera.
+This season, he looks forward to a reprise of Commendatore in the Mozart masterpiece, this time for Manitoba Opera, and he appears as Don Basilio in Il Barbiere di Siviglia with the Livermore Valley Opera.
+San Francisco’s Young Women’s Choral Projects has engaged him for Abraham in Flames.

 Mr. Eichelberger was a national finalist in the Metropolitan Opera National Council Auditions and also the MacAllister Awards for Opera Singers.
 He holds a Master of Music degree in Vocal Performance from the University of Cincinnati-College Conservatory of Music and a Bachelor of Music degree in Vocal Performance from Moody Bible Institute in Chicago, Illinois.